zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 person who does not turn his heart toward (victory).
 He has departed, departed, liberated, and has been bound, and he dwelt away from the restrained heart.
-After cutting off love and sabotage for the unstoppable, you should be alone like a rhino horn.
+After cutting off love and sabotage for the unstoppable, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "After discarding off the five covers of your mind, after expelling everything with the contamination,

-The unending person should be alone as a rhino horn after cutting off love and sabotage.
+The unending person should be alone as a rhinoceros horn after cutting off love and sabotage.

 153. set aside the joy and suffering, and before the joy and worries,